arhanv/audio-dsp/README.md

 # patches
-a collection of my audio patches and music programs
+a collection of my audio programming work